l7mp/stunner/doc/WHY.md

 # Introduction

 STUNner is a *WebRTC ingress gateway for Kubernetes*.
-Indeed, STUNner is for *WebRTC*, so it is specifically designed to help dealing with WebRTC media plane network protocol encapsulations, it is an *ingress gateway* so its job is to help ingest WebRTC media traffic into a virtualized media plane, and it is highly *opinionated towards Kubernetes* so everything around STUNner is designed and built to play nice with Kubernetes and the cloud-native ecosystem.
-That being said, STUNner can easily be used outside of this context (e.g., as a regular STUN/TURN server), but these deployment options are not supported.
+All the words matter here: indeed STUNner is for *WebRTC*, so it is specifically designed to help dealing with WebRTC media plane network protocol encapsulations, it is an *ingress gateway* so its job is to help ingest WebRTC media traffic into a virtualized media plane, and it is *opinionated towards Kubernetes* so everything around STUNner is designed and built to fit into the Kubernetes and the cloud-native ecosystem.
+That being said, STUNner can easily be used outside of this context (e.g., as a regular STUN/TURN server), but these deployment options are not the main focus.

 Below we discuss the main pain points STUNner is trying to solve.